November 1, 1947

 He rubbed his chin considering the thought.
 "Many of our Slytherin classmates will be there."

 I could see he was thinking it over.
 I was wishing he would say yes.
 It would be wonderful to get out of here.
 Even though it's just been a few months, I miss the company of other people, normal people.
 A grin spread across his face.
 "Well, they always were good sheep."

-I understood what he was saying, yet I knew there was something else behind his meaning.
-“What do you mean?”
+I understood what he was saying, yet I knew he was implying something else.
+"What do you mean?"

-“Eva, I pride myself in tracing my ancestry all the way back to Salazar.
+"Eva, I pride myself in tracing my ancestry all the way back to the great Salazar Slytherin.
 It is something that I am very proud of.
-However, I can not deny, no matter how hard I try, that I am a half blood.
-And neither can you.”
+However, I cannot deny," he slammed his fist on the table, scaring me enough to drop my spoon into my dish, no matter how hard I try, that I am a half blood.
+And neither can you."

 I vaguely connected the dots, but, at the same time, I just couldn't see what he was getting at.

 I was shocked, yet at the same time it all made so much sense.
-Tom, somehow sensing my confusion, made it simpler for me.
+Tom, somehow sensing my slow comprehension, made it simpler for me.